Roblox: Virtual economy

-Roblox features a large virtual economy centered around Robux, its virtual currency.
+Roblox features a large virtual economy centered around its virtual currency Robux.
 The currency allows users to buy, sell and create virtual items.
-Roblox also has a service called "Roblox Premium", a monthly subscription that gives users monthly stipends of Robux (with the amount depending on the selected subscription tier), discounts when purchasing items, more Robux being granted per purchase, and access to the item trading system.
+Roblox has a service called Roblox Plus, a subscription that gives users discounts on Robux and in-game purchases, and allows members to upload user-created content on the market.

-Similarly to games, many items on Roblox are user-generated.
+Many items on Roblox are user-generated.
 While only Roblox developers were able to create avatar items early on, the capabilities of user-generated content has expanded greatly over time.
 Since 2019, select users have gained the ability to publish avatar accessories, animations, bundles and more.
 Some items on Roblox have a "limited" status, with only a few being available and the price of the item based on supply and demand rather than a fixed price.
 These items function similarly to non-fungible tokens.
 The prices of limited items range, with the most valuable ones costing millions of Robux.
 After the original supply of that item runs out, players can resell them for a higher price.
-Additionally, users with an active Roblox Premium subscription are able to trade limiteds amongst each other.
+Additionally, users with an active Roblox Plus subscription are able to trade limiteds amongst each other.
 Limited items made by the community cannot be traded and this feature is restricted to official items.

-Developers on the platform are able to create purchasable content through one-time purchases.
-Through the Roblox "Developer Exchange" program, users are able to exchange their earned Robux for real-world money, as long as they have at least 30,000 Robux.
+Developers are able to create purchasable content through one-time purchases.
+Through the Roblox Developer Exchange program, users are able to exchange their earned Robux for real-world money, as long as they have at least 30,000 Robux.
 In 2020, Roblox reported that roughly 345,000 game developers on the platform earned money through the program.
 Avatar item creators have also been able to generate profit with the platform, with some individuals designing items as a full-time job.
 It has been reported that the highest-earning creators have earned over $100,000 a year from item sales.

 A sizeable amount of scams are on Roblox, largely revolving around messages promoting websites and games that are designed to appear to give out free Robux.
-Furthermore, there are people in the community known as "beamers" who compromise Roblox accounts to steal and sell their items on the platform's black markets.
+There are people in the community known as "beamers" who compromise Roblox accounts to steal and sell their items on the platform's black markets.
 They employ various techniques, such as creating phishing websites or create ploys in order to acquire a victim's session token.
 Once they gain access to the victim's account, these "beamers" steal and subsequently sell valuable limited items owned by the victims for real-world currency or cryptocurrency through marketplace sites or Discord chat rooms.
 The slang term "beaming" is commonly used to describe this entire process on Roblox.
 Roblox does offer hacking victims a "rollback" for their items, although this is only offered once per account.